Do You Send an Invoice After or Before Payment? Best Practices for Invoicing Explained

 Let us try to understand the situation with an example:

-Suppose you own an electrical company known as ABC lighting.
-A customer, Mr. C, contacts you for installing a new lighting system at his home.
+Suppose you own an electrical company known as ABC Lighting.
+A customer, Mr. C, contacts you about installing a new lighting system at his home.
 Once you confirm the work order and schedule an appointment with Mr. C, your technicians arrive at his place and get the job done.
 Afterward, they check in with Mr. C. He is reportedly thrilled with the unique design and the professionalism of the technicians.
 Recording his feedback, the technicians return to the office and inform their supervisor, who then forwards the information to the accounts department.
-Following the heads-up, they create and sends an invoice to Mr. C so that ABC Lighting can get paid
+Following the heads-up, they create and send an invoice to Mr. C so that ABC Lighting can get paid

 But let’s consider that the technicians did not follow up with Mr. C, who is actually not satisfied with the work.
 So, when he receives the invoice, he raises complaints.
 Or worse, he disagrees with some of the items mentioned in the invoice.
-Valuable time has already been wasted in the process and the chances of getting paid immediately seem rather bleak.
+Valuable time has already been wasted in the process, and the chances of getting paid immediately seem rather bleak.
 At this stage, the management has to get involved in the matter.
 The invoice must be modified and recreated to address Mr. C’s concerns.
 Maybe a discount has to be offered as well.
-This means more delay in payment for ABC lighting.
+This means a greater delay in payment for ABC lighting.

-Automate billing and invoicing with Field Promax for an error-free, quick payment cycle.
-Contact us to get the FREE TRIAL.
+Automate billing and invoicing with Field Promax for an error-free, quick payment cycle.Sign up today!

-4. When Can You Send Invoices Before the Job is Done?
+When Can You Send Invoices Before the Job is Done?

 Sometimes, it would make more sense to send an invoice before starting a job for your customers.
 This is commonly called a prepayment or deposit.
 This method is often followed by small companies or the ones who have just started doing business.
 In general, there are some scenarios where deposits or prepayments are more effective.
 Such as: